Internalized racism: Brazil

 Additionally, race in Brazil is not confined to physical indicators.
 Individuals who are black can gain higher economic status and gain recognition as "white" or "whitened" by both black and white Brazilians alike.
 This conflates economic success with whiteness and poverty with blackness, as well as incentivizing the idea of "whitening", whether through "money whiteness" or interracial mixture.
 This furthers the incidence of internalized racism by getting Brazilians of all race to have largely positive associations with whiteness and largely negative associations with blackness.

 Zimbabwe and Eswatini

-In a study designed to compare the incidence of internalized racism in a country that underwent direct European colonization (Zimbabwe) and a country that has maintained is pre-colonial monarchy to date (Eswatini), social science researchers investigated the role of historical context and education in internalized racism.
+In a study designed to compare the incidence of internalized racism in a country that underwent direct European colonization (Zimbabwe) and a country that has maintained its pre-colonial monarchy to date (Eswatini), social science researchers investigated the role of historical context and education in internalized racism.
 A major motivating factor for this study was the fact that internalized racism has largely gone unstudied in the African continent.
 The study found that, despite the scholars' hypothesis that Zimbabwe would have more internalized racism, there was no significant difference in internalized racism incidence between the countries.
 They believe that this is due to the widespread nature of racism systems, which still came into contact with Eswatini through trade relations.
 They also found increased education had a significant negative correlation with internalized racism.